bitcoinsaigon/bitcoinsaigon.github.io/_posts/2025-12-02-satoshi-flea-market-saigon-dec-2025.md

 ### [GetAlby](https://getalby.com/)

-All you need to use bitcoin as everyday money online, in apps and in person.
+All you need to use Bitcoin as everyday money, whether online, in apps, or in person.

-Self-custody in the cloud.

-One-click, one-minute setup with Alby Cloud.

-Access your wallet directly in any browser while keeping full control over your keys.
+Full self-custody, easy setup, and complete control from the start.

 ### [Liana](https://lianawallet.com/)